marklin97/MegaMenu/README.md

 ## Implementation

 - **Dynamic Dropdown Positioning:** The mega navbar adjusts the dropdown menu position in relation to the navbar, ensuring it stays within the navbar's boundaries to prevent overflow and maintains proper alignment within the viewport.
-You can confirm this by swapping the order of the dropdown tabs, ensuring the dropdown menu consistently remains within the visible range of the navbar.

 - **Responsive Design:** The mega navbar seamlessly adapts to various screen sizes, transitioning into a compact, touch-friendly menu below 768 pixels, ensuring effortless navigation on desktops and smartphones.